dominic6809/alx-system_engineering-devops/0x09-web_infrastructure_design/1-distributed_web_infrastructure.md

 ### Load Balancer Configuration:

  - Distribution Algorithm: The load balancer is configured with a Round Robin algorithm.
-This ensures that incoming requests are distributed evenly across Server 1 and Server 2, preventing any single server from becoming overloaded.
+This ensures that incoming requests are distributed evenly across the servers, preventing any single server from becoming overloaded.

 ### Active-Active vs. Active-Passive Setup: